gweltou/midiseq/README.md

 # MidiSeq

 Polyphonic real-time midi sequencer with Python.
-With a strong emphasis on generative composition and live performances.
+Emphasizing on generative composition and live performances.
 Clear and short syntax while trying to remain as little esoteric as possible.
 Explicit docstrings and error messages.